aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-decompression/decompress-file/_index.md

 ---
-title: Decompress File .NET Using Aspose.Zip
+title: Decompress zip file C# Using Aspose.Zip
 linktitle: Decompressing a File
 second_title: Aspose.Zip .NET API for Files Compression & Archiving
-description: Learn how to decompress file .NET quickly with Aspose.Zip.
-Step‑by‑step guide for .NET archive extraction and C# extract from archive.
+description: Learn how to decompress zip file C# quickly with Aspose.Zip.
+Step‑by‑step guide for .NET archive extraction and C# file decompression example.
 weight: 10
 url: /net/file-decompression/decompress-file/
-date: 2025-12-12
+date: 2026-02-17
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Decompress File .NET Using Aspose.Zip
+# Decompress zip file C# Using Aspose.Zip

 ## Introduction

-In the world of .NET development, learning how to **decompress file .NET** efficiently is crucial for performance‑critical applications.
-Aspose.Zip for .NET offers a clean, high‑performance API that lets you handle .NET archive extraction without dealing with low‑level stream management.
-In this tutorial we’ll walk through a complete **Aspose.Zip extraction** scenario—opening an Lzip archive and extracting its contents with just a few lines of C# code.
+If you need to **decompress zip file C#** in a .NET application, you’ll want a solution that’s fast, reliable, and easy to integrate.
+Aspose.Zip for .NET gives you a high‑performance API that hides the low‑level stream handling while still giving you full control over the extraction process.
+In this tutorial we’ll walk through a complete **C# file decompression example**—opening an Lzip archive and extracting its contents with just a few lines of code.

 ## Quick Answers
 - **What library handles .NET archive extraction?** Aspose.Zip for .NET